exploit-development/RockYou2024/README.md

 ## License

-> **This repository is for educational and research purposes only.
-You are not permitted to use any passwords found in this leak for malicious activities.**

-## Disclaimer

-> **We do not condone or promote any illegal activities, including password reuse or unauthorized access to accounts.**
+> **This repository is licensed under the [MIT License](https://github.com/exploit-development/RockYou2024/blob/main/LICENSE).**

-## Contributing
+## How to Use

+To access the leaked passwords using the magnet link provided:

+1. Copy the magnet link: `magnet:?xt=urn:btih:4e3915a8ecf6bc174687533d93975b1ff0bde38a`
+2. Paste it into your torrent client's "Add URL" or "Add Magnet Link" option.

+### Feedback

-If you have any information or tools related to this leak
+We welcome your feedback!
+If you have any suggestions or concerns, please open an issue or contact us.